mayonais/mayonais.github.io/README.md

-# Portfolio Website (Archived)
+# Website (Archived)
-An old static website built using Jekyll and the Hyde theme.
+An old static website built using Jekyll and the Hyde theme, no longer actively maintained.
-This site is no longer actively maintained; all original content and navigation tabs have been removed.